CatenaTools/catena-public-docs/installation/docker.md

         docker compose up
         ```

-        3. Check that Catena is running either by using cURL or by sending a request from this page using the provided interactive API.
-When using the unsafe provider (`PROVIDER_UNSAFE`), you should receive back an empty body and a `catena-session-id` header.
+        3. Check that Catena is running either by sending a request from this page using the provided interactive API or by using cURL

+        #### Send Request from This Page
+        {% replay-openapi operationId="catena.catena_node_inspection.CatenaNodeInspection_NodeIsHealthy" descriptionFile="../apis/catena-tools-core.yaml" /%}

         #### Use cURL
-        {% openapi-code-sample operationId="catena.catena_authentication.CatenaAuthentication_LoginWithProvider" descriptionFile="../apis/catena-tools-core.yaml" /%}
+        {% openapi-code-sample operationId="catena.catena_node_inspection.CatenaNodeInspection_NodeIsHealthy" descriptionFile="../apis/catena-tools-core.yaml" /%}

-        #### Send Request from This Page
-        {% replay-openapi operationId="catena.catena_authentication.CatenaAuthentication_LoginWithProvider" descriptionFile="../apis/catena-tools-core.yaml" /%}
     {% /tab %}

     {% tab label="macOS" %}